efeslab/ZipChannel_SGX_attack/map_epc_slices/README.md

 0x716e3: 1
 ...
 ```
-then I did `sort`, `uniq`, removed the last digit (`0x716df` --> `0x716d`). then `uniq` again.
-Finally just leave the numbers and format it nicely to have 20 numbers in a line with the commas
+Then do `sort`, `uniq`, remove the last digit (`0x716df` --> `0x716d`).
+Then `uniq` again.
+Finally, just leave the numbers and format it nicely to have 20 numbers in a line with the commas.

+Note: our Ubuntu installation always allocates the same physical page, which is hard-coded in the code.
-Right now the main attacker code:
+Right now the main attacker code
 `make && taskset -c 1 sudo ./app`
 outputs that it uses the page of `0x7c0000`.
-This matces the C file in this directory
+This matces what the C file in this directory uses.